Giuseian/AMR-FP1/README.md

 ```
 You need dartpy 0.2, if pip does not allow you to install this version on your system, you might want to use conda

-To run the simulation
+To run the simulation, choose one of the following tasks: [still, walking], then
 ```
-python main.py
+python main.py [task] --make_video
 ```

 ```